Variational Learning Finds Flatter Solutions at the Edge of Stability: Experiments on Deep Neural Networks

 In Figure~\ref{fig:hcrit_Actual}, we plot the normalized sharpness ($\| \nabla^2 \ell(\mathbf{m}_t) \|_2$ divided by $2/\rho$) for MLPs, evaluated at each training step, alongside the corresponding Variational Factor (VF) for various learning rates $\rho$ and posterior variances $\sigma^2$.
 The results support Hypothesis~\ref{hypo-1}, showing that the normalized sharpness closely tracks the predicted VF across settings.
 This further validates the use of a local quadratic approximation to analyze stability dynamics, consistent with several prior works.
 Unlike the stability analysis for GD on a quadratic where the threshold $2/\rho$ is constant, the stability condition in VGD is dynamic since it depends on the gradient evaluated at the mean.
 This explains the fluctuation of the stability threshold across iterations in VGD.
 In the Appendix (Figure~\ref{fig:hcrit_Actual_resnet}), we demonstrate that a similar phenomenon holds for ResNet-20.
 Next, we isolate and examine the roles of the posterior variance and the number of samples in determining this stability threshold.

-\textbf{Perturbation effect of Gaussian variance:} In Figure~\ref{fig:cov-sample-version}, we present experiments on weight-perturbed Gradient Descent (GD) for a classification task using a multi-layer perceptron (MLP), where we plot the sharpness of the final iterate as a function of the variance $\sigma^2$ of an isotropic Gaussian.
-For three different learning rates, $\rho = 0.05$, $0.1$, and $0.2$, we run variational GD with different $\sigma^2$.
+\textbf{Perturbation effect of Gaussian variance:} In Figure~\ref{fig:cov-sample-version}, we present experiments on VGD for a classification task using a multi-layer perceptron (MLP), where we plot the sharpness of the final iterate as a function of the variance $\sigma^2$ of an isotropic Gaussian.
+For three different learning rates, $\rho = 0.05$, $0.1$, and $0.2$, we run VGD with different $\sigma^2$.
 Across all learning rates $\rho$ and numbers of posterior samples $N_s$, we observe that larger variance consistently leads to lower sharpness.
 This exactly aligns with Hypothesis~\ref{hypo-1}, larger perturbations reduce the stability threshold, promoting escape from sharper regions of the loss landscape.

 \textbf{Smoothing effect of posterior samples $N_{s}$:} Larger posterior sample size $N_s$ reduces the variance of the perturbed gradient estimator $\hat{\mathbf{g}} = \frac{1}{N_s} \sum_{i=1}^{N_s} \nabla \ell(\mathbf{m}_t + \boldsymbol{\epsilon}_i)$, which satisfies $\hat{\mathbf{g}} \sim \mathcal{N}(\nabla \ell(\mathbf{m}_t), \smash{\frac{1}{N_s}} \mathbf{Q} \boldsymbol{\Sigma} \mathbf{Q})$ under a quadratic loss.
 As $N_s$ decreases, the variance increases (scaling as $1/N_s$), lowering the stability threshold and enabling escape from sharper regions.
 This effect is shown in Figure~\ref{fig:cov-sample-version}, where smaller $N_s$ consistently yields lower sharpness across learning rates and variances.
 Additional discussion on the role of posterior samples, is provided in Appendix~\ref{app:sample-quad}.